justinfmccarty/the_vancouver_retrofit_survey_repo/README.txt

 Hello!
 Thank you for taking the time to access this repostory.

-Inside you will find data used in an analysis of an expert elicitation survey discussed in the following publication (Currently in review and not accesible by DOI): https://doi.org/10.5334/bc.85
+Inside you will find data used in an analysis of an expert elicitation survey discussed in the following publication (The paper is currently in review and not accesible by DOI): https://doi.org/10.5334/bc.85

 We invite use of the data for future studies.
 Please contact us with any questions.